Happy Mondays: Third incarnation

-2004 saw another re-formation, comprising original members Bez, Whelan and Shaun Ryder along with another group of musicians.
-Shaun Ryder recruited Kav Sandhu to join on guitar & bring in a new group of musicians.
-Kav brought on-board bassist Mikey Shine, keyboard player Dave Parkinson & guitarist Jonn Dunn.
+2004 saw another re-formation, comprising original members Bez, Gaz and Shaun Ryder along with another group of musicians.
+Shaun Ryder recruited Kav Sandhu to join on guitar and bring in a new group of musicians.
+Sandhu brought on-board bassist Mikey Shine, keyboard player Dave Parkinson and guitarist Jonn Dunn.
 Dave Parkinson was later replaced by Dan Broad.
 Backing singers on the first tour were Angie Brown and Ron Carroll. from 2004 to 2006 the band were managed by Danny Newman, MD at London Club Turnmills brother of London Club DJ Tall Paul.
-Rowetta's backing vocal role was now being performed by Julie E. Gordon who toured with the band until 2010.
+Rowetta was replaced by Julie E. Gordon who toured with the band until 2010.
 Paul Ryder was not present, having sworn to never perform with his brother again following the 2000 break-up, and formed his own band Big Arm.
-That year, the Mondays released a live DVD of a show in Barcelona.
-The Mondays played a variety of festival dates in 2005 (including Global Gathering), capping it off with a concert at the Manchester Arena.
+That year, the Happy Mondays released a live DVD of a show in Barcelona.
+They played a variety of festival dates in 2005 (including Global Gathering), capping it off with a concert at the Manchester Arena.

 In June 2006, Happy Mondays performed in Liverpool, and on 30 July 2006 they were special guests at the Fuji Rock Festival.
 In August 2006, the band announced that they had completed their first album in fourteen years, with producers Sunny Levine and Howie B, and had signed to Sanctuary Records.
-A single "Playground Superstar", from the soundtrack for the football film Goal!, was released a few months prior to completion of the new album, Uncle Dysfunktional released in mid 2007. on Noel Gallaghers label Big Brother Records.
+A single "Playground Superstar", from the soundtrack for the football film Goal!, was released a few months prior to completion of the new album, Uncle Dysfunktional released in mid-2007. on Noel Gallagher's label Big Brother Records.

 Happy Mondays performed before another re-formed act, Rage Against the Machine, at the 2007 Coachella Music Festival in Indio, California.
 They were introduced by Tony Wilson.
 Bez missed the show because he could not get into the US due to "passport issues".
 The band then toured throughout the summer of 2007 including a trip to the Numusic Festival in Norway.
 They played Splendour in the Grass in Australia in July 2009, and the UK V Festival in August 2009.

-Happy Mondays toured the US and Canada with The Psychedelic Furs in late 2009 with Paul Ryder's son and Shaun Ryder's nephew Jake Ryder filling in for Gaz Whelan on drums.
+Happy Mondays toured the US and Canada with the Psychedelic Furs in late 2009 with Paul Ryder's son and Shaun Ryder's nephew Jake Ryder filling in for Gaz Whelan on drums.

 Happy Mondays appeared at the Wizard Festival in North-East Scotland in August 2010.

 This version of the band continued until 2010.
 Members Mikey Shine, Jonn Dunn & Dan Broad continued to back Shaun Ryder for his solo tour until 2011, surrounding the release of his autobiography.